skeller88/aws-terraform-bootstrap/README.md

 ### Terraform IAM user
 [Set up Terraform](https://www.terraform.io/intro/getting-started/install.html)

 Create a Terraform IAM user, which provides Terraform with access to AWS resources, but not root access, which can be abused.
 The Terraform user should have the same policies attached as the app user.
-Note that the Terraform IAM user could be used instead of the app IAM user, but this author's opinion is that it's best to have clear separation of responsibilities across IAMs.
+Note that the Terraform IAM user could be used instead of the app IAM user, but it's best to have clear separation of responsibilities across IAMs.

 Add the secret and key created for the Terraform IAM user to the `~/.aws/credentials` file:
 ```